ErikPlachta/cs-regex-reference-guide/README.md

 # CS Regex Reference Guide for JavaScript

-Check out this Gist if you're intersted in learning more about Regex, aka Regular Expressions.
+Check out this Gist if you're interested in learning more about Regex, aka Regular Expressions.
 > It's not a complete guide, but I did cover the basics to help you get started.
 > I've also included my references and contact information at the bottom if you